 The Mediterranean mikroklima (microclimate) is what retains the higher temperatures and vlažnost (humidity) in the air in the south.
 Late proleće (spring) and early jesen (autumn) offer pleasant temperature (temperatures) with plenty of sunny days.
 June and September are warm enough to be pleasant but suitable for those who want to avoid tropical heat when traveling through Serbia.

-Vetrovi (winds) often reach the plains in Serbia and are the cause of serious snowstorms during the winter.
+Vetrovi (winds) often reach the plains in Serbia and cause serious snowstorms during the winter.
 The everyday life of the inhabitants of Serbia consists of snow, heavy frost, and thick fog.
-Day time is very short during the winter months, and the lack of sun keeps the sky gloomy and dark for a long time during this period.
+Daytime is very short during the winter months, and the lack of sun keeps the sky gloomy and dark for a long time during this period.
 All of this is typical for the Serbian climate.

-If you’re eager to visit Serbia, you should learn more about this amazing country through engaging and easy lessons on cool apps such as the Ling App.
+If you’re eager to visit Serbia, you should learn more about this amazing country, such as Serbian cuisine, through engaging and easy lessons on cool apps such as the Ling App.
 This application can help you get a hang of the essential Serbian words and phrases.
+Don’t forget to learn how to say hello in Serbian as well because people will open their hearts more to you when you speak their language.
+Download the Ling app right now from the App Store or Google Play Store and start your Serbian language learning now!